Types of Vitamin C: Which is Best for Your Skin?

 Conclusion

 Vitamin C is a powerful ingredient in skincare, offering multiple potential benefits like brightening, decreasing signs of aging like wrinkles, fine lines, and dark spots, and boosting hydration levels.
-It comes in various forms with differences in stability, potency, and potential to irritate the complexion, so it is important to choose widely based on your skin type and needs.

 Before you incorporate a new vitamin C formulation into your skincare regimen, it’s important to check with a dermatologist, especially if you have sensitive skin or take prescription medication